llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 For the uninitiated, _memory mapped_ means that the code will be writing audio samples directly to the memory buffer used by the underlying sound driver, as opposed to the library copying the samples under the hood.

 ## Preliminary stuff
 ALSA (advanced Linux sound architecture) is a low level interface for interacting with sound drivers on Linux.
-To develop our own code we first of (assuming ALSA is already installed) need to install the relevant libraries using your package manager.
+To develop our own code we first (assuming ALSA is already installed) need to install the relevant libraries using your package manager.
 I'm using Manjaro so for me it is:

 {% highlight shell %}
 $ sudo pacman -S alsa-lib